HStokbro/Commercetools-CustomUI/README.md

 ## Update GraphQL schema

-CommerceTools update the system all the time, so you should update the schema regularly.
+Commercetools update the system all the time, so you should update the schema regularly.

 Update the schema
 1. Log into CT Merchant Center in a browser, and copy a token from the cookie `mcAccessToken`